Sofia-UX-UI/portfolio-v.4/content/post/markdown-syntax/index.md

 ---
 title: Markdown Syntax Guide
-date: 2023-09-07
+date: 2024-02-07
-description: Sample article showcasing basic Markdown syntax and formatting for HTML elements.
+description: In-progress article showcasing a Python-generated chatbot enhancing the design handoff by formatting user personas.
 tags:
     - markdown

+categories:
+    - Paper
+    - Python
+    - VS

+---
+- themes
+    - syntax

       - css
     - html
     - themes
-categories:
-    - themes
-    - syntax
----

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.